 - Cut a long piece of green jute twine and with your fingers, rub Mod Podge all over the strand.

-- Wrap each piece of twine around a pencil and let dry for about 10 minutes.
+- Wrap each piece of twine around a pencil and let dry for approximately 10 minutes.

-- Carefully remove from the pencil before it adheres and let the curled twine dry.
+- Carefully remove from the pencil before it dries and adheres and let the curled twine dry completely.

 - Hot glue the jute tendrils behind the hole where the stem was removed.